bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-consignment.md

 ## Creating a consignment

-Before creating a consignment, you will need a checkout ID.
+Before creating a consignment, you need the checkout ID.
 The cart ID and checkout ID are the same.

 There are two steps to create a new consignment.